-Of the 50 sites identified in the study area (classified as "Moderate-to-High", "Low-to-Moderate", and "None-to-Low" probability of contamination), the Central and Adjacent Alternatives would potentially affect 42 sites and the West Alternative would potentially affect 46 sites; including the five "Moderate-to-High" sites described in Table 4-11.
+Of the 50 sites identified in the study area (classified as "Moderate-to-High", "Low-to-Moderate", and "None-to-Low" probability of contamination), the Central and Adjacent Alternatives would potentially affect 42 sites and the West Alternative would potentially affect 46 sites; including the five "Moderate-to-High" sites (as initially identified in Draft EA) described in Table 4-11.
 One of the "None-to-Low" categorized sites is the former Airport Fuel Farm at the north end of MKC.
 In 2015, after numerous years of sampling, no free phase hydrocarbons (FPH) were present in any of the monitoring wells (see Section 5.5.5 for more information on the Airport Fuel Farm).
 Improvements proposed at the north airport access would be constructed in this area.
 Coordination with FAA, KCAD, KCMO, and MDNR is required to resolve any effects on the monitoring wells installed at this site.

-Burns & McDonnell made Freedom of Information Act and Sunshine Law requests to review EPA and MDNR files regarding the "Moderate-to-High" potential hazardous materials sites.
-Although an expeditious review was requested, the information has not yet been made available as of the date of this document.
-Once access to these files is obtained and the files are reviewed the findings will be reported.
+Burns & McDonnell made Freedom of Information Act (FOIA) and Sunshine Law requests to review EPA and MDNR files regarding the "Moderate-to-High" potential hazardous materials sites.
+Although an expeditious review was requested, the information had not been received as of the date the EA was made available for public review.